vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

         return self.activation_fn(x)
 ```

 If we have complex initialisation logic, the former may be more appropriate.
-If
-the module is relatively simple, we can make use of the `nn.compact`
+Instead, if the module is relatively simple, we can make use of the
-representation to automatically define the module by the forward pass alone.
+`nn.compact` representation to automatically define the module by the forward
+pass alone.

 Like other frameworks, we can nest modules within each other to implement
 complex model behaviour.
 Like we've already seen, `flax.linen` provides some